syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Types.md

 ## GridDateTimeColumn

 The [GridDateTimeColumn](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridDateTimeColumn.html) is derived from [GridColumn](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn.html) thereby inheriting all the properties of `GridColumn`.
 It displays the date information as the content of a column.
-To create `SfDatarGrid.GridDateTimeColumn` in `SfDataGrid`, the property corresponding to the column in the underlying collection must be of type [DateTime](https://msdn.microsoft.com/en-us/library/system.datetime(v=vs.110).aspx).
+To create `SfDatarGrid.GridDateTimeColumn` in SfDataGrid, the property corresponding to the column in the underlying collection must be of type [DateTime](https://msdn.microsoft.com/en-us/library/system.datetime(v=vs.110).aspx).
 You can enable or disable editing for the particular column by setting the [GridColumn.AllowEditing](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~AllowEditing.html) property to true or false.
 In the editing mode it displays [SfDatePicker](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.Renderers.SfDatePicker.html) element which is a custom view that enables you to scroll through a list of dates between the [GridDateTimeColumn.MinimumDate](https://help.syncfusion.com/cr/cref_files/xamarin-iOS/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridDateTimeColumn~MinimumDate.html) and [GridDateTimeColumn.MaximumDate](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridDateTimeColumn~MaximumDate.html) and select one from it.

 {% highlight c# %}
 dataGrid = new SfDataGrid();